 Cut the potatoes into chunks and cook with the skins on in boiling water seasoned with 1/2 teaspoon of salt.
 While the potatoes are boiling, hard-boil two eggs and dice the celery and onions.

 When the potatoes are fork-tender, drain them into a colander and cool them to room temp.
 Dice the potatoes into bite-size pieces into a large bowl, leaving several of the potatoes with the skins on for a rustic feel.

 When the eggs are hard-boiled and cooled, dice them as well, adding them to the bowl.

 Fold in the Hellmann’s mayonnaise (the amount listed is correct), dill, pepper, mustard, ground mustard and a small sprinkle of salt.

-The mustard used is the kind you’d find at the ball park.
+The ‘yellow mustard’ used is the kind you’d find at the ball park.

-Last stir in the bacon and vigorously blend the potato salad with a spoon giving it a good, hard stir to smash some of the potatoes, leaving the rest in their diced form.
+Last stir in the bacon and vigorously blend the potato salad with a spoon giving it a good, hard stir to smash some of the potatoes.

 If there are too many chunks, use the side of your spoon to break them up.
-Once it’s completely blended, give it a taste and if you like, add a bit more salt.
+Once it’s completely blended, taste and if you like, add a bit more salt.
 Garnish with dill and chill it for at least an hour or two before serving.